-My secondary concern is political.
-At present, human rights are in a very vulnerable state both nationally and internationally.
-Domestically, this has largely been driven by a media war on human rights that characterise them either as a charter for criminals and terrorists, or as 'human rights gone mad', with fictional stories of immigration deportations being cancelled because of a person's cat.
-It is reported that Theresa May, our current Prime Minister, will fight the next general election on withdrawal from the European Convention on Human Rights.18 It seems entirely possible to me that 'domestic DoLS' could become the next immigration cat story for elements of the media that are actively hostile to the MCA and human rights, especially if families themselves turn to the media with stories of being accused of depriving their relatives of their liberty.
+Human Rights.
+18 It seems entirely possible to me that 'domestic DoLS' could become the next immigration cat story for elements of the media that are actively hostile to the MCA and human rights, especially if families themselves turn to the media with stories of being accused of depriving their relatives of their liberty.
 I do not think it is an exaggeration to say that this could have very serious widespread repercussions for human rights in the UK and - if we withdraw from the ECHR - even beyond.
-In fairness to the Commission, this is not a situation of their

-18 Christopher Hope, 'Theresa May to fight 2020 election on plans to take Britain out of European Convention on Human Rights after Brexit is completed' (The Telegraph 28 December 2016). making; they are proposing what may seem to be the most practical solution to the possibility that the acid test will be applied in the family home by the courts.
+In fairness to the Commission, this is not a situation of their making; they are proposing what may seem to be the most practical solution to the possibility that the acid test will be applied in the family home by the courts.
 Yet I worry that this will be lost on the media, and moreover the existence of such a framework may embolden the courts to find the existence of deprivation of liberty in family settings.
 I confess to a nervousness of even writing these fears down, but I believe we need to tread very carefully indeed in this area.

 And finally, I want to discuss proposals for limitations to s5 and s6 MCA - the 'general defence' which means that those performing acts of care and treatment have a defence against possible liability for acting without consent.
 The scope of the general defence is presently unclear.
 There is a steady drumbeat from the Court of Protection maintaining that serious medical treatments or welfare interventions that have given rise to objections by the person or conflicts with family probably require authorisation from the court or else might constitute a violation of human rights.

-However, the legal basis for this requirement, and its scope, is uncertain.19 The Commission has proposed to limit the use of the general defence in certain situations, including where conflicts or objections have arisen.
+However, the legal basis for this requirement, and its scope, is uncertain.
+19 The Commission has proposed to limit the use of the general defence in certain situations, including where conflicts or objections have arisen.
 I support this.
-However, the safeguard they propose is a requirement for a written record containing certain information pertaining the to assessment of mental capacity, making best interests decisions and ensuring other statutory duties are complied with.
-The problem is, I am not convinced this offers an especially robust safeguard in such situations.
-It offers no independent oversight or review function.
-It offers no tools to help the person or their family challenge the decision in court (except advocacy, which should have happened anyway).
+However, the safeguard they propose is a requirement for a written record containing certain information pertaining to the assessment of mental capacity, making best interests decisions and ensuring other statutory duties are complied with.
+The problem is, I am not convinced this offers an especially robust It offers no safeguard in such situations. independent oversight or review function. offers no tools to help the person or their family challenge the decision in court (except advocacy, which should have happened anyway).
 And if the record doesn't exist, who will know and who will challenge?
 What's more, by formalising this 'safeguard' it will place such interventions without court sanction on a firmer legal footing than they currently are.